hodgesrm/coldstream-proto/services/goldfin-client/README.md

 ## Configuration

 Set up data_config.yaml with the following data.
 Tags can have any string names or values you desire.
+Important note: tab characters are not allowed in configuration errors and will cause errors.

 ```
 # Configuration file for data loading.